ViBiOh/fibr/README.md

 In order to work, your user _must have_ `admin` profile sets with the `-authProfiles` option.

+### Metadatas

+With help of different sidercars, Fibr can generate image, video and PDF thumbnails.
+These sidecars can be self hosted with ease.
+It can also extract and enrich content displayed by looking at [EXIF Data](https://en.wikipedia.org/wiki/Exif), also with the help of a little sidecar.
+This behaviour are opt-out (if you remove the `url` of the service, Fibr will do nothing).

+For the last mile, Fibr can try to reverse geocoding the GPS data found in EXIF, using [Open Street Map](https://wiki.openstreetmap.org/wiki/Nominatim).
+Hosting this kind of service is complicated and calling a third-party party with such sensible datas is an opt-in decision.

 ## Getting started

 ### As a binary, without authentification